AdobeDocs/experience-platform.en/help/catalog/datasets/enable-for-profile.md

 Both [!DNL Real-time Customer Profile] and [!DNL Identity Service] consume XDM data as it is being ingested into a dataset.
 For instructions on how to upload data into a dataset, refer to the tutorial on [creating a dataset using APIs](../../catalog/datasets/create.md).
 When planning what data to send to your [!DNL Profile]-enabled dataset, consider the following best practices:

-- Include any data you want to use as audience segment criteria.
+- Include any data you want to use as segmentation criteria.
 - Include as many identifiers as you can ascertain from your profile data to maximize your identity graph.
 This allows [!DNL Identity Service] to stitch identities across datasets more effectively.

 ## Confirm data ingest by [!DNL Real-time Customer Profile] {#confirm-data-ingest-by-real-time-customer-profile}